PeculiarVentures/2key-ratchet/README.md

 On first use, clients generate a single signed PreKey, as well as a large list of unsigned PreKeys, and transmit all of them to a server.

+### Server

+The server in the protocol is an untrusted entity, it simply stores preKeys for retrieval when the peer may be offline and unreachable.

 ### Sessions

 The Double Ratchet protocol is session-oriented.
 Peers establish a `session` with each other, this is then used for all subsequent encrypt/decrypt operations.
 These sessions can remain open and be re-used since each message is encrypted with a new and unique cryptographic key.